Aidar5/nattoeng/docs/source/exercises/06_exercises.rst

    * "unassigned" - if IP address is 0.0.0.0
    * "unused" - in all other cases

-All tasks must be performed using only covered topics.
+Restriction: All tasks must be performed using only covered topics.

-Задание 6.2a
+Task 6.2a
 ~~~~~~~~~~~~

 Make a copy of script from task 6.2.